Introduction to Pennsieve Analytics

 Running analytics using the Pennsieve Data Platform requires the following steps:

-1. Registering a compute resource : Users will need to register a compute resource within a Pennsieve workspace.
-Currently, we only support AWS as a compute resource.
+1. Registering a compute resource : Currently, we only support AWS as a compute resource.
 Registering a compute resource is done through the Pennsieve Agent.
 When you register a compute resource, you grant the Pennsieve Platform permissions to deploy infrastructure on your compute resource.
-The platform is only granted the minimum required permissions on your compute resource that is necessary to: a) run dockerized containers, b) move data to and from the compute resource, and 3) setup a node manager that can interact with the Pennsieve platform.
+Once a compute resource is registered, a compute node, the infrastructure that runs the analytic workflows, can then be registered within a workspace.

 3. Grant workflows access to data: Users need to specifically grant the workflows with access to the datasets.
 This step ensures that workflows don't have automatic access to all data within a workspace and allows for secure internal sharing and management of dataset privacy.